grafana/grafana-plugin-examples/examples/app-with-on-behalf-of-auth/README.md

 ## Service registration and token retrieval

-Once a plugin is registered with an `externalServiceRegistration` section, Grafana will automatically create a service account for it.
+Once a plugin is registered with an `iam` section, Grafana will automatically create a service account for it.
 After that, to use it, there is a function exposed by the Grafana SDK that can be used to retrieve the access token for the service account.
 This function relies on environment variables that are set with the necessary credentials:

 ```go
 	app.tokenRetriever, err = oauthtokenretriever.New()